codsen/codsen/packages/object-no-new-keys/README.md

 ## Idea

-Check, does a `given thing` (probably a nested plain object) have any keys, not present in a `reference` thing (probably an another nested plain object).
-Both inputs can be whatever — that's because this is another recursive library, and as such, it anticipates anything in its inputs.
+Check, does a `given thing` (probably a nested plain object) have any keys, not present in a `reference thing` (probably an another nested plain object).
+I'm using a term "thing" because this library uses recursive algorithm which means both inputs can be _whatever_-type (string, plain object or an array).

-This library will try to perform deep, recursive traversal of both inputs and will not mutate the input arguments.
+This library will try to perform a **deep, recursive traversal** of both inputs and will not mutate the input arguments.

 It is meant for work with AST's, parsed HTML or JSON, the cases where there are _objects within arrays within objects_.

+Personally, I use this library to look for any rogue keys in email template content files, in JSON format.

 ## API